Waskesiu Foundation

 For the most up-to-date information, please visit the Important Bulletins page on the Prince Albert National Park website.

-Prince Albert National Park is experiencing extreme fire danger created by persistent warm, dry, and windy conditions.
 Take these simple steps to help reduce the impact of fire within Waskesiu and make your property FireSmart.

 Additional resources are below.